nguyenpham/FelicityEgtb/docs/Generation.md

 Endgame name
 ============

 The generator will generate endgames one by one.
-The name of the endgame describes which pieces it has. "krkp" is an endgame of 4 pieces, beside of of-course exist two King (k and k) there are two other pieces: a Rook (r) for one side and a Pawn (p) for the other side.
+The name of the endgame describes which pieces it has. "krkp" is an endgame of 4 pieces, course exist two King (k and k) there are two other pieces: a Rook (r) for one side and a Pawn (p) for the other side.
 The stronger side is always on the left/first part of the name and the weaker on the rest.

 We don’t create all possible endgames but ignore ones that could be probed replacely by others via some simple flipping, and mapping.
 For example, an endgame with a black Rook and a white Pawn is considered similar and is just flipped side with an endgame of a white Rook and a black Pawn.
 We keep and store the first endgame only.